0xPolygonMiden/miden-client/docs/install-and-run.md

 The `testing` feature speeds up account creation.

 !!! warning "Install the `testing` feature on node and client"
-    - When using the the client CLI alongside a locally-running node, make sure to install/execute the node with the `testing` feature.
+    - When using the client CLI alongside a locally-running node, make sure to install/execute the node with the `testing` feature.
     - Some validations can fail if the flag does not match on both the client and the node.

 ### `Concurrent` feature